FreeCAD/FreeCAD-documentation/wiki/FEM_Solver.md

 The Elmer multiphysics solver was integrated into FreeCAD as a [Google Summer of Code 2017](Google_Summer_of_Code_2017.md) project: [main website](https://www.csc.fi/web/elmer), [community portal](http://www.elmerfem.org./), [code repository](https://github.com/ElmerCSC/elmerfem), [Elmer Integration (GSoC) - Activity Log](https://forum.freecadweb.org/viewtopic.php?f=18&t=22576) (forum thread).

+### Mystran

+Mystran is a structural analysis program which uses Nastran input file format.
+It is released under MIT license.
+Which means it seams OpenSource.
+See [Mystran](https://www.mystran.com/) and on github [Mystran-github](https://github.com/dr-bill-c/MYSTRAN) and on FreeCAD forum [Mystran-FreeCAD-forum](https://forum.freecadweb.org/viewtopic.php?t=46171).

 ### Z88

 The Z88 solver is designed for linear static simulations with an emphasis in teaching about the finite element method.
 It was the second solver to be _ project.